Role of overparametrization in quantum approximate optimization: overparametrization and optimal QAOA depth

-The above observations suggest that the overparametrization depth serves as a reasonable estimate for the depths required to solve instances of the MAX-CUT problem with a high probability.
-In contrast, for MAX-2-SAT, the relation between the optimal and the overparametrization depth is less obvious.
+The above observations suggest that the overparametrization depth serves as a reasonable estimate for the depths required to solve instances of the MAX-CUT problem to a negligible energy error.
+In contrast, for MAX-2-SAT, the correlation between the optimal and the overparametrization depth is less pronounced.
 Motivated by this, we investigate the scaling of both $p^*$ and $p_c$ with respect to the size of the problem instances $n$.
-Out of $350$ instances considered in our experiment, only $21$ were not solved by the depth $p=150$; for these instances we set $p^* = 2^n-1$.
+Out of $350$ instances considered in our experiment, only $21$ were not solved by the depth $p=150$; for these instances, we set $p^* = 2^n-1$.
 The results can be seen in figure~\ref{fig:depth_scaling} for problem instances of density $\alpha = m/n = 2$.
-First, it can be observed, that the overparametrization depth $p_c$ scales as $O(2^n)$, thereby saturating the dimension of the Hilbert space.
-The optimal circuit depth, despite seemingly exhibiting an exponential behavior as well, demonstrates a more modest growth.
-As a result, the difference between the two is clearly seen to increase exponentially with problem size $n$, thereby confirming the observation that a majority of MAX-2-SAT instances can be solved well within the undeparametrized regime.
+First, it can be observed that the overparametrization threshold $p_c$ scales with the dimension of the Hilbert space, as has been established for other notions of overparametrization \cite{liu2024laziness, you2022convergence}.
+Interestingly, in this case $p_c$ almost saturates the dimension, as $p_c\sim2^n$.
+The optimal circuit depth, despite seemingly exhibiting exponential behavior as well, demonstrates more modest growth, $p^*\sim\sqrt{2^n}$ for the energy error threshold $\epsilon=10^{-8}$.
+As a result, the difference between the two is clearly seen to increase exponentially with problem size $n$, thereby confirming the observation that a majority of MAX-2-SAT instances can be solved well within the underparametrized regime.
+This observation becomes even more pronounced for a higher energy error threshold, $\epsilon=10^{-1}$, as depicted in red in figure \ref{fig:sat_and_cut}.
+Interestingly, the observed scaling implies that upon problem size increase, the instances are getting solved by increasingly more underparametrized circuits, as $p^*/p_c \sim 1/\sqrt{2^n}$.